Tomb File Encryption Tool Protects Your Secret Files In Linux

 Next, choose lock from the main menu to lock down the tomb using the newly created key file.
 To open the tomb, choose open from the main menu and choose the tomb.

 As you can see, gtomb usage is fairly easy and straight forward.
 You don’t have memorize all commands.
-You can do everything with few mouse clicks.
+You can do everything with a couple Mouse clicks.